Chicago Shooting Survivors, In Their Own Words

 This resulting collection of personal essays is the culmination of those ideas and more.
 The five writers in our inaugural cohort met together in person for 12 hours, where they learned personal essay writing skills and journalism basics.
 At these meetings, we discussed our perceptions of how the news media covers gun violence and how their personal essays might add nuance and texture to an issue that is often oversimplified.
 Each writer also received hours of one-on-one storytelling coaching, in which their stories were nurtured and blossomed.
 There, we talked a lot about writing.
 How do you write about yourself, but with an audience in mind?
 How are individual stories related to our collective understanding of this crisis?
 What words and phrases most effectively reflect your experience?
 Which ones do not?

-We’re co-publishing this collection with an exciting group of media partners, including the Chicago Reader, the Chicago Sun-Times, South Side Weekly, and Block Club Chicago.
+We’re co-publishing this collection with an exciting group of media partners, including the Chicago Reader, the Chicago Sun-Times, South Side Weekly and Block Club Chicago.
 The essays are the result of that months-long process, the difficult work of memory and deep emotions.
 Each essay offers a peek into the different ways gun violence contours and rearranges a life.
 Yes, they are stories about loss and grief.
 But they are also stories about redemption, love, regret, and our fluctuating ideas of justice.

-More in the series:
+More in the series

 - Police only make an arrest in one-fifth of fatal shootings.
 Families say the inability to solve the crimes makes them fear and distrust police.
 Read more.